 But will we be able to call ourselves human if we tolerate this inhuman situation to go on?
 Shouldn’t all of us, who fondly call dogs as our “Best Friend“, rise and join in this worldwide mission to help them combat starvation during the current crisis?

 These challenging times call for urgent measures to be taken, and since every little step matters right now, don’t underestimate your power to contribute.
 The easiest way to provide help would be to feed the strays in your localities.

 Designate a corner away from free movement zones and try to leave some food out from time to time.
-Since it is essential to maintain both personal and social hygiene, wear your mask when you go outside and do not litter the food around.
+Since it is essential to maintain both personal and social hygiene by getting a mask from contourmd.com and wear it when you go outside and do not litter the food around.
 Avoid all the non-essential interactions, including the one with the animal you’re feeding.

 Another way in which you can help would be by donating to one of the many non-profit rescue and shelter organisations.
 Even if the independent volunteers, along with the rescue and shelter homes, manage to feed 100 strays, there might be thousands more that require immediate attention but are going unnoticed.

 At present, these organisations are struggling with the massive burden of incessantly increasing strays.
 In some of the cases, the pets were abandoned because they were suspected of spreading COVID while in some other instances, the parents were left incapable of taking care of them because of sickness and financial troubles.

 But, no matter what, the rescue homes took in all the animals with arms open wide.
 It’s about time we shared their burden as well by either donating or choosing to foster a rescue.

 Animals are a vital part of our ecosystem.
 Whereas even the ones that we’ll never meet affect our lives daily, our pets have a direct and more profound effect on our physical and mental health.
 Having a pet in these uncertain times will not only keep you calm and sane, but it will also provide you with a company of unconditional love.